juhalehtonen/graphql-playground/README.md

 Additionally, the [How To GraphQL](https://www.howtographql.com) site provided valuable (yet free!) tutorials and other materials.

+## Other notes

+The [GraphiQL](https://github.com/graphql/graphiql) tool for exploring GraphQL APIs is super valuable for development and testing.
+It ships with the Elixir Absinthe library so I got to use it with zero setup.

 ## License

 Licensed under the MIT license.
 See LICENSE file for more details.